-Dwyane Roy Burgess went to his heavenly home on Tuesday, June 12, 2018.
+Dwayne Roy (Baumgart) Burgess peacefully passed away on June 12th 2018 at North Kansas City Hospital in the company of loved ones.
 He was 65 years old.
-Traditional tribal services will begin on Wednesday evening at the Otoe Baptist Church of Red Rock.
-A funeral service, under the direction of Grace Memorial Chapel, will be held on Saturday, June 16, 2018 beginning at 11:00 a.m., also at the Otoe Baptist Church.
-The Reverend James Kenner will officiate the service.
-Burial will follow later at the Veterans National Cemetery of Fort Sill in Elgin, Oklahoma.
-Military honors will be held at the cemetery.
-Pallbearers for the service include Brent Burgess, Ryan Burgess, Devon Burgess, Agustus Robedeaux, Burton Jay Miner, Jr., and James Robert Hughes, Jr.
+A funeral service, under the direction of Grace Memorial Chapel, was held on Saturday June 16, 2018 at the Otoe Baptist Church with the Reverend James Kenner officiating the service.
+Burial followed later at the Veterans National Cemetery at Fort Sill in Elgin, Oklahoma, military honors were held at the cemetery.
+Pallbearers for the service include Brent Burgess, Ryan Burgess, Devon Burgess, Augustus Robedeaux, Burton Jay Miner, Jr., and James Robert Hughes, Jr.

-He was born on March 28, 1953 in Pawnee, Oklahoma to Roy Algernon Burgess and Delores Coleen FawFaw Burgess.
+He was born on March 28, 1953 in Pawnee, Oklahoma to Roy Algernon Burgess and Delores Colleen FawFaw Burgess.
+He lived a comfortable life in Petal, MS with his wife Debbie Bartee.
 Dwayne loved music.
 He had vast knowledge of many genres but was partial to Jackson Browne.
 He enjoyed spending time outdoors and discussing philosophy and theology.
-He was a member of the Otoe-Missouoria Tribe of Oklahoma.
-In 1972, Dwayne joined the US Army in Oklahoma City.
-He faithfully served his country for two years.
+He is a member of the Otoe-Missouria Tribe of Oklahoma.
+In 1972, Dwayne joined the US Army in Oklahoma City in lieu of accepting a scholarship to attend LSU.
+He faithfully served his country for two years

-He was preceded in death by his parents, siblings Rodney, Marsha, Monica and Medra Burgess, as well as grandparents Ralph and Vestina (Grant) Burgess.
+He was proceeded in death by his parents and grandparents Ralph and Vestina [Grant] Burgess.

 Dwayne you gave me important information one Friday 10 years ago that spared Me and my pet dog from spending a weekend in my apartment without power with temperatures above 100 outside in the day.
 I've never forgotten that.
 Most people would just say , well that's his problem.
 But not you Dwayne, you had a kind heart.
 You've been a friend ever since.
 You will be missed here but you are now walking on streets of gold.
 I pray that I can make it there .
 I look forward to seeing you there someday in Heaven my friend.
 BILL GARVIN, PLAQUEMINE LOUISIANA